josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - [A 2024–2025 study](https://dora.dev/research/2024/dora-report/) found gains in individual productivity, but also found that they came with a shipping bottleneck, and a reduction in the stability of shipped code.

-- An [MIT study from 2024](https://mit-genai.pubpub.org/pub/v5iixksv/release/2) proclaimed a 10–20% boost, but only by defining productivity in terms of the absolute number of pull requests (PRs) opened—a metric that perhaps _can_ be a signal of productivity, but which can also indicate an entirely _counterproductive_ bottleneck.
+- An [MIT study from 2024](https://mit-genai.pubpub.org/pub/v5iixksv/release/2) proclaimed a 10–20% boost, but only by defining productivity in terms of the absolute number of pull requests (PRs) opened—a highly questionable metric.
 (Even so, the study admits its findings were difficult to measure properly, and barely reached statistical significance.)<footnote>Not strictly related to dev work, but perhaps worth noting: MIT released a separate study that same year, which claimed to find that LLM usage helped scientists make more discoveries.
 However, MIT ended up redacting that study once [its data was exposed as unverifiable and, quite possibly, completely fraudulent](https://thebsdetector.substack.com/p/ai-materials-and-fraud-oh-my).
 That study is still often cited, however, making it a poignant lesson in the difficulty of dispelling disinformation.</footnote>

-- [Microsoft's 2023 study](https://www.microsoft.com/en-us/research/wp-content/uploads/2023/12/AI-and-Productivity-Report-First-Edition.pdf) touting "meaningful boosts to productivity" actually only tested building an extremely simple "hello, world" boilerplate app, nothing like real-world dev work.
+- [Microsoft's widely-cited 2023 study](https://www.microsoft.com/en-us/research/wp-content/uploads/2023/12/AI-and-Productivity-Report-First-Edition.pdf) touting "meaningful boosts to productivity" actually only tested building an extremely simple "hello, world" boilerplate app, nothing like real-world dev work.
 There are also several caveats about the quality of the work dropping as a side effect.

-- The last few Stack Overflow developer surveys have shown AI usage increasing among developers, while trust in AI is actually going _down_.
+- While not a study, the last few Stack Overflow developer surveys have shown AI usage increasing among developers, while trust in AI is actually going _down_.
 (In fact: more developers _distrust_ AI now than trust it.)
 AI solutions that are "almost right, but not quite" was the #1 frustration cited by developers in [the most recent survey](https://stackoverflow.blog/2025/12/29/developers-remain-willing-but-reluctant-to-use-ai-the-2025-developer-survey-results-are-here/), with a full two-thirds of developers saying they are spending _more_ time fixing AI-generated code now than ever before.

 ### The major takeaways